leuty/icon-model/run/checksuite.nwp/README.txt

 This directory contains DWD NWP test experiments.
 These experiment work fully on the DWD rcl machine.
-However, their input data has also been transferred to PizDaint and Levante but the experiments have not been tested there in detail.
+However, their input data has also been transferred to Levante but the experiments have not been tested there in detail.

 How to use